Gajaradevi/project/README.md

 # Sample Project
-this new sample project for git and github practice.
+this new sample project for git and github practice!